-Bullet journaling is a system created by genius and possible Virgo, Ryder Caroll, on August 2013.
+Bullet journaling is a system that was created by genius and possible Virgo, Ryder Caroll, in August 2013.
 Since then, thousands of people have joined the #BuJo life.
-And we couldn’t blame them.
 It’s an easy and flexible system that even the organizationally-challenged can get into.

 There are certain sections that you need to set up for your bullet journal to work better like an index page (a table of contents for your journal), and a future log (stuff that you need to do in the future).
 But those are pretty easy and straightforward.
 The real fun is in the daily logs.